eventflow/EventFlow/Documentation/EventStore.rst

 tables must be created.
 The database specified in your MSSQL connection will *not* be automatically created, you have to do this yourself.

-To make EventFlow create the required tabeles, execute the following code.
+To make EventFlow create the required tables, execute the following code.

 .. code-block:: c#